WORKSHOP PARTICIPANTS should plan on traveling to Ventura on (or before) October 16th.

-As always, the evening before the Symposium commences there will be a convivial get-together— the Rocknockers’ Rendezvous.
-This will occur concurrent with Symposium Registration at Aqua, the Crowne Plaza Hotel’s beach-front bar area.
-ROCKNOCKERS’ ALE, a special beer prepared for us by Anacapa, the local brewery, will be served.
+As always, the evening before the Symposium commences there will be a convivial get-together— the ROCKNOCKERS RENDEZVOUS.
+This will occur concurrent with Symposium Registration at the CLOCKTOWER INN, the Symposium host hotel.
+Rocknockers’ Ale, a special beer prepared for us by Anacapa, the local brewery, will be served.

 Wednesday through Friday, individually or in groups, Symposium attendees can spend the mornings as they wish—viewing demonstrations; watching the Dry Stone Walling Competition, playing Lithobolos, engaging in discourse with other participants, touring around, or hanging about, hiking, biking, building or balancing stones on the beach in front of the Crowne Plaza Hotel, playing golf, surfing, reading, visiting Santa Barbara, whale-watching, whatever.